Florida Homeowners Insurance Crisis Explained (2026)

 • Roof deck attachment (clips vs. wraps vs. nails)

-• Roof-to-wall connection
+• Roof-to-wall connection method

-• Opening protection (impact-resistant windows/doors or shutters)
+• Opening protection (impact windows/doors or approved hurricane shutters)

-• Secondary water resistance
+• Secondary water resistance (SWR), a peel-and-stick membrane on the roof deck

 2. Raise Your Hurricane Deductible